 The Idaho Department of Fish and Game is seeking information about the recent poaching and wasting of three moose in the Panhandle Region.

 Officials say all three moose appear to have been shot on or around October 17, and all three were left to waste.
 The first moose, a large, adult cow, was shot at least twice.
-The cow was left to waste just off of the Searchlight Road in the Marie Creek area, in Game Management Unit 3.
+The cow was found just off of the Searchlight Road in the Marie Creek area, in Game Management Unit 3.

 The other two moose were young bulls, shot and left lying in the brush about 20 feet from one another.
 These two bulls were found on the ridge between Wolf Lodge Saddle and Skitwish, also in Game Management Unit 3.